20 FAQs people ask about your responsibilities as a director.

 One circumstance where you are very likely to have a conflict of interest is where someone offers you a benefit because you are a director, or because of something you do (or do not do) as a director.
 The most obvious example would be a bribe.
 Accepting benefits in these circumstances is a breach of duty (this will also trigger the requirement to declare an interest, just discussed).
 However, there is an exception if the benefit is authorised by the articles of association (or by the members in some other way), or if the acceptance of the benefit is unlikely to give rise to a conflict of interest.

-Not usually, though the articles of association may say you have to sell your shares in certain instances - for example, if you leave the company.
-You should therefore check the company's articles before buying any shares.
+Not usually, though the articles of association or a shareholder's agreement may say you have to sell your shares in certain instances - for example, if you leave the company.
+You should therefore check the company's articles or any shareholder's agreement before buying any shares.

 Insider dealing - where you make share profits using information which you are aware of because of your position as a director, but which is not publicly available - is illegal.